Pre-Shoot Preparation

 General (the whole home):

-• If possible, remove everything which personalizes the home — family photos, baby accessories, sports medals and certificates, educational diplomas, even animal feeders — anything that will prevent potential buyers from seeing THEIR future home in the photographs.
-Don’t worry if there are nails sticking out of the walls from the photos – we’ll remove them with Photoshop.
+• If possible, remove everything which personalizes the home — family photos, baby accessories, pet items (food bowls, litter box, etc), educational diplomas, sports medals and certificates, political signs, souvenirs that point to other countries — anything that will prevent potential buyers from seeing THEIR future home on the photos.

 • Hide any cleaning supplies like the broom, bucket, mop, cloth, detergent, rubber gloves, etc.